msquee/go-websockify/README.md

 ```

 ## Contributing
 Both pull requests and issues are welcome on [GitHub](https://github.com/msquee/go-websockify).
-Take a look at [`CONTRIBUTING.md`](https://github.com/msquee/go-websockify/blob/master/CONTRIBUTING.md) to learn more about the coding standards that we enforce for pull requests.
+Look at [CONTRIBUTING.md](https://github.com/msquee/go-websockify/blob/master/CONTRIBUTING.md) to learn more about the coding standards that are enforced on pull requests.

-### Roadmap
-`TODO`

 ## Development
-Instructions for development are located in [`CONTRIBUTING.md`](https://github.com/msquee/go-websockify/blob/master/CONTRIBUTING.md).
+Instructions for development are located in [CONTRIBUTING.md](https://github.com/msquee/go-websockify/blob/master/CONTRIBUTING.md).

 ## License
-This project is licensed under the terms of the [`MIT license`](https://github.com/msquee/go-websockify/blob/master/LICENSE.md).
+This project is licensed under the terms of the [MIT License](https://github.com/msquee/go-websockify/blob/master/LICENSE.md).